-Featuring works from Mozart to John Williams, the Charlotte Symphony performs side-by-side with young musicians from Northwest School of the Arts on Wednesday, October 24.
+Featuring works from Mozart to John Williams, the Charlotte Symphony performs side-by-side with young musicians from Northwest School of the Arts.

 Patriotic favorites filled Symphony Park for this year's Celebrate America Independence day celebration.
-All photos by Genesis Photography.
+Photos ©Michael Harding, Genesis Photography.

 Summer Pops 2018 continued with Broadway hits and a beautiful evening at Symphony Park.
-All photos by Genesis Photography.
+Photos ©Michael Harding, Genesis Photography.

 Father's Day and the beloved film scores of John Williams helped kick off Summer Pops 2018 at Symphony Park.
-All photos by Genesis Photography.
+Photos ©Michael Harding, Genesis Photography.

 Charlotte Symphony Youth Orchestra rehearsed, side-by-side, with the full orchestra in preparation for the 2018 Youth Festival performance, February 21 at Belk Theater.
 This annual performance, sponsored by the Symphony Guild of Charlotte, features the two winners of the Guild's Young Artists Competition winners, Christopher Saba and Caroline Smoak.